-An anal fissure is a tear or open sore (ulcer) that develops in the lining of the anal canal.
+An anal fissure is a tear or open sore (ulcer) that develops in the lining of the large intestine, near the anus.

 Anal fissure symptoms

 The most common symptoms of anal fissures are:

 - a sharp pain when you poo, often followed by a deep burning pain that may last several hours

 - bleeding when you poo – most people notice a small amount of bright red blood either in their poo or on the toilet paper

 See your GP if you think you have an anal fissure.
 Do not let embarrassment stop you seeking help: anal fissures are a common problem GPs are used to dealing with.

 Most anal fissures get better without treatment, but your GP will want to rule out other conditions with similar symptoms, such as piles (haemorrhoids) ↗.

 Your GP can also tell you about self-help measures and treatments that can relieve your symptoms and reduce the risk of fissures recurring.

 Your GP will ask you about your symptoms and the type of pain you have been experiencing.
 They may also ask about your toilet habits.